-The Harihar Nath Temple in Sonepur, devoted to Lord Vishnu, is also popularly visited by pilgrims during the night and early morning of Kartik Purnima, after they've taken their holy bath.
+Harihar Nath temple of Lord Vishnu in Sonepur is also popularly visited by pilgrims during the night and early morning of Kartik Purnima, after they've taken their holy bath.
 It's worth going there to see them flock to the temple with offerings of pots filled with holy water.
 So numerous in numbers, they're held back by police barricades.

-In stark contrast to these pious religious activities, "theater" performances are the highlight of nighttime entertainment for men at the Fair.
-Scantily clad women (commonly brought in from Kolkata and Mumbai) dance provocatively to music at various makeshift indoor stages across the fair grounds.
+In stark contrast to these pious religious activities, "theater" performances are the highlight of nighttime entertainment for men at the fair.
+Scantily clad women (commonly brought in from Kolkata and Mumbai) dance provocatively to predominantly local Bhojpuri music on makeshift indoor stages across the fair grounds.
 Shows generally get underway from 10 p.m.

-The Sonepur Fair takes place in Sonepur, 25 kilometers north of capital city Patna.
-Bihar Tourism provides accommodations at the fair in the form of characterful woven straw huts with attached western bathrooms for 4,000 rupees per night.
-If this option is too costly (the huts are quite expensive for what you get and other options in the area are limited), you can stay in Patna and travel to the Fair.
+If this option is too pricey (the huts are expensive for what you get and other options in the area are limited), you can stay in Patna and travel to the fair.
 Depending on the amount of traffic, travel time can be anywhere from around 30 minutes to an hour and a half.
-While it may be possible to find accommodations in budget hotels and guesthouses around Sonepur, security is not guaranteed.
+Bihar Tourism usually runs inexpensive day trips to the fair from Hotel Kautilya in Patna.

 What About Safety?